Austin Reyna

 Military and National Security Law Concentration

 The Military and National Security Law Concentration is just one of your options.
-See the main Master of Jurisprudence page for details about the overall program and other available options.
+See the main Master of Legal Studies page for details about the overall program and other available options.

-The St. Mary’s M.Jur. in Military and National Security Law is for professionals in military, government and corporate positions requiring a working knowledge of the treaties, statutes and regulations that govern national security.
+The St. Mary’s M.L.S. in Military and National Security Law is for professionals in military, government and corporate positions requiring a working knowledge of the treaties, statutes and regulations that govern national security.

 A degree program of this type is valuable in terms of developing your knowledge in the field of privacy as well as economic and national defense security.